-Filing your disclosure online is the easiest way to submit your disclosure.

-1. Go to http://intranet.akleg.gov/ and scroll down to "File now" under the "File an Ethics Disclosure" section.

-2. Go to the line that begins with "Click HERE."
-Double click on the word "HERE."
+File your disclosure online.

-- 3. Enter your credentials (your computer log-in). - 4.
-Click on the type of disclosure you want to file.

-5. Complete the form using drop down menus when available.
-(Provide complete information.
-Gifts of travel are for the purpose of obtaining information about matters of legislative concern.
-Include a one or two sentence narrative addressing how the information obtained is a matter of legislative concern.)

-6. Check your completed disclosure for accuracy and click submit.
+- 1. Go to http://intranet.akleg.gov/ and scroll down to "File an Ethics Disclosure" section. - 2.
+Enter your credentials (your computer log-in, not your email address) and click on "Sign in." - 3.
+Click on the type of disclosure you want to file. - 4.
+Complete the form using drop down menus when available.
+Provide complete information and attach a copy of the meeting agenda.
+(Remember, gifts of travel are for the purpose of obtaining information about matters of legislative concern.
+Include a one or two sentence narrative addressing how the information you obtained is a matter of legislative concern and attach a copy of the meeting agenda.
+Failure to provide an agenda could be considered a violation under AS 24.60.080(a) and subject to penalties.) - 5.
+Check your completed disclosure for accuracy and click "Proceed." - 6.
+Review your disclosure and if correct, press "Submit."

-If you are unable to file your disclosure online, contact the Ethics Office at 907-269-0150 for assistance.
+If you are unable to file your disclosure online, contact the Ethics Office at 907-269-0150.